rrzhang139/cryptography-study-group/weeks/week2/README.md

 We have many pairs L|R and C1 | C2 that we know of.

-Then we can perform an exhaustive search over K1, while fixing K2 to some arbitrary value.
+Then we can perform an exhaustive search over K1, while fixing K2 to some arbitrary value and encrypting the plaintext until C1' = C1.
 This takes at most 2^48 iterations.
-We stop once we confirm that the found C1 makes the one we have for the given input.

 Now we just use the K1 we found and exhaustive search over K2.
 This takes at most 2^48 iterations.
 In total, this takes 2^49 iterations in the worst case.